 If you decide to sell, what comes next?

-If you decide to cash out and sell your house, then what?
+Now might be the best time to sell your house, and if you decide to cash out and sell your house, then what?
 This next decision will determine how much of your home sale profit you'll actually keep, if any, so make sure you do the math before you sell.
 Your main options:

 - Buy another home right away.

 - Rent for a while, then buy when the market is better for buyers.

 "Renting for the short term and buying when the market goes down again can be workable for some people," says Orefice, "but it's a bit of a reach for those with kids, or those who can't find an apartment close to their jobs.
 It's not for everybody, but there is money to be made for people who can be flexible."

 If you choose to rent, consider these factors

 - Rental rates are at record highs in many places.
 According to Rent.com, the average rent for a two-bedroom apartment in July was $2,016.
 That's a year-over-year increase of 38.3%, and a 2.8% increase over June rates.
 The year-over-year increase for a one-bedroom rental is slightly higher at 39%, with a 4.1% increase since June.